puppetlabs-toy-chest/puppetlabs-gce_compute/README.markdown

 Compute projects.

-Each section header in this file is the name of the certificate that is associated with a specified set of credentials and project identifier.
-The element type should be set to 'gce' and the url should contain both the path to the credentials file appended to the name of the project in the format below.
-If your Agent is itself running on a Google Compute Engine instance, you can specify `/dev/null` as your credential_file.
+Each section header in this file is the name of the certificate that is associated with a specified set of credential placeholder path and project identifier.
+The element type should be set to 'gce' and the url should contain both a file path and the name of the project in the format below:

     #/etc/puppet/device.conf
     [my_project1]
       type gce
-      url [credential_file]:project_id
+      url [/dev/null]:project_id

+Note that this version of the gce_compute module sets the file path to `/dev/null`.
+This is a placeholder value that will be used to reference a credentials file in a newer release of this module.
+For now, setting the value to `/dev/null` is a working solution as long as you have previously set up Cloud SDK with the `gcloud auth login` command.

+### Multiple Projects

+You can use multiple cloud projects by making the appropriate entries in your `device.conf` file and adjusting the Cloud SDK settings.
+For each project, you'll first need to create authorize each project with:

+    gcloud auth set account ANOTHER_ACCOUNT_NAME
+    gcloud auth login

+Once all of your projects have been authorized, you can toggle which project will be used prior to invoking `puppet apply` by using:

+    gcloud config set project PROJECT

 The example below show how multiple certificate names can be used to represent multiple projects in GCE.